 - Sign in to Xbox Live and try again to make a purchase or add a credit card.

 Solution 2: Check the card details

-Re-type the credit card number without any spaces, commas or other non-numeric characters.
-Verify that the expiry date, card security code and name that you entered are correct and match what is shown on the card.
+Re-type the credit card number without any spaces, commas, or other non-numeric characters.
+Verify that the expiration date, card security code, and name that you entered are correct and match what is shown on the card.